syncfusion-content/xamarin-docs/Xamarin/SfAvatarView/AvatarType.md

 ## Automatic

-Automatic type avatar view is used for displaying the default vector image when initilaizing without the initials, custom, or group view types.
+Automatic type avatar view is used for displaying the default vector image when initializing without the initials, custom, or group view types.

 {% tabs %}